melezhik/swat/README.md

 - story executing other story is called upstream story.

-- use run_swat_module(method,resourse,variables) function to execute swat module, upstream story hook is a proper place for run_swat_module calls.
+- use \'run_swat_module(method,resourse,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module calls.

 - you can call many swat stories from the one upstream story, and you can call the same story more than once: